Quantum mechanics and its computational implementation is central to many aspects of modelling research at Manchester.

 QCT provides topological atoms for the novel protein force field FFLUX, which uses the machine learning method kriging to model polarisation, charge transfer, bond strength, stereo-electronic energy and dispersion (click to enlarge).

 Simulation of the reactivity and sorption of uranyl at the aqueous interface of mineral surfaces (Dr Neil Burton).

 Neptunium-iodine bonding molecular orbital in [(LAr)NpI] (LAr = trans-calixbenzenepyrrolide) (Prof Nik Kaltsoyannis)

 Designing coordination complexes to exhibit large magnetic anisotropy, resulting in intriguing magnetisation dynamics and magnetic memory effects (Dr Nick Chilton).

 Overlay of DFT and X-ray crystal coordinates of a newly identified prenylated flavin cofactor (Dr Sam Hay).

 Quantum mechanics – condensed matter

-In this area, we note the research of the Condensed Matter Physics Group in the School of Physics and Astronomy.
+In this area, we note the research of the Condensed Matter Physics Group in the Department of Physics and Astronomy.
 Their research covers nanoscale and mesoscopic materials (graphene being a noteworthy example), metamaterials, and quantum fluids and solids.
 This group has strong links with the National Graphene Institute.